victorouy/Infection-Tracker-Database-Project/README.md

 # Infection Tracker Database Project

+This full-stack project, with a focus on the database aspect, is designed to manage and streamline the operations of a facility management system.
+The system encompasses various aspects of facilities, residences, employees, and their interactions.
+The primary goal is to ensure data integrity and efficient handling of information through normalization and the establishment of functional dependencies.

 ## Client-side

 The user interface was created using JavaScript, HTML, and CSS.
 The client is responsible for: